reconbot/acidburn.video/cdk/README.md

 This will create a DDB table called `Connections`

 - partitionKey: connectionId
-- sortKey: channelId
+- sortKey: channel

 It also has a GSI for fetching connections in a channel

-- partitionKey: channelId
+- partitionKey: channel

 ## Todo